 Recently this past summer we got to travel to Paris and while we loved the adventure it proved difficult for us health wise.
 One of the spots we wanted to visit was the Arc De Triomphe which basically involves climbing a seemingly never ending cylinder of stairs to get to the top where you then have a beautiful view of the city and Eiffel Tower.
 For someone with POTS, stairs are an incredibly difficult obstacle so you can imagine how intimidating this particular monument was to us.
 But we were determined to get to the top and despite tons of breaks while others passed us we constantly reassured and encouraged each other until we made it to the top, which felt like a massive accomplishment.
 Others may have looked at us up there and not thought twice about it, but we knew what exactly went into that journey and all the pain and strength it took for us to make it to the top.
 Having someone who understands the silent struggles is validating but more importantly, it makes it so you’re not alone in what otherwise, could be a very isolating experience.
 She is my best friend and we have gained an even stronger bond while going through this together.”

-This story was submitted to Love What Matters by sisters Em and Kate of San Diego, CA. You can follow their journey on Instagram here and their website here.
-Submit your own story here and be sure to subscribe to our free email newsletter for our best stories.
+This story was submitted to Love What Matters by sisters Em and Kate of San Diego, CA. You can follow their journey on Instagram here.
+Be sure to subscribe to our free email newsletter for our best stories.

 Provide hope for someone struggling.
 SHARE this story on Facebook and Instagram to let them know a community of support is available.